Residency Visa for Capital Investors (RIC)

 - Lack of criminal record in Spain and in the countries where he has resided in the last 5 years, for crimes foreseen in the Spanish legal system.

 - Have public insurance or private health insurance arranged with an insurer authorized to operate in Spain.

 - Sufficient financial resources for yourself and your family members during your period of residence in Spain (monthly income of €2,130, and additional €533 per dependent).

-- If you have invested in investment funds:
+- If you have invested in unlisted companies:

-o Certificate from the fund's management company, incorporated in Spain, duly registered with the National Securities Market Commission, stating that you have made the investment
+o Certificate of the financial intermediary, duly registered with the National Securities Market Commission or the Bank of Spain, stating that you have made the investment.

 European Economic Area